 Where is Afghanistan located?

-Afghanistan, 652.000 square kilometers in size and with a population of 30 million, is located in Asia.
-It has 2400 kilometers border with Pakistan, 930 kilometers border with Iran, 744 kilometers with Turkmenistan, 137 kilometers with Uzbekistan, 1200 kilometers with Tajikistan and 75 kilometers with China.
+Afghanistan, 652.000 square kilometres in size and with a population of 30 million, is located in Asia.
+It has 2400 kilometres border with Pakistan, 930 kilometres border with Iran, 744 kilometres with Turkmenistan, 137 kilometres with Uzbekistan, 1200 kilometres with Tajikistan and 75 kilometres with China.
 The geographical position where Afghanistan is located is one of the main reasons why it has been constantly invaded and occupied throughout history.